Data Wrangling

 select(fips, county, state, adi, white_non_hispanic_pct2010, everything()) |>

-• inner_join() keeps only the entries that are present in both data frames.
-This type of join ensures that only the rows with matching keys in both data frames are returned, and it does not generate any missing entries.
+inner_join() keeps only the entries that are present in both data frames.
+This type of join returns only the entries where the key(s) exist in both data frames, effectively filtering out non-matching rows from either side.
+It does not generate any NA values because all returned rows have matching information from both data frames.

 You can explore these other join types here and view other cool gifs to visualize these join types here.